 1. Put A Mixture Of Lemon And Sugar

 This is one of the most employed natural remedies used to darken mehndi design.
 Simply make a lemon-sugar mixture and dab it over your hands or legs to enhance the color of mehndi.
+Moreover, we have curated a list of the best ways to remove Mehendi to get you some much-needed help.

 How To Apply Lemon-Sugar Mixture?